audacity/audacity/BUILDING.md

 ### Disabling pre-built binaries downloads for Conan

 It is possible to force Conan to build all the dependencies from the source code without using the pre-built binaries.
-To do so, please pass `-Daudaicity_conan_allow_prebuilt_binaries=Off` to CMake during the configuration.
+To do so, please pass `-Daudacity_conan_allow_prebuilt_binaries=Off` to CMake during the configuration.

 Additionally, passing `-Daudacity_conan_force_build_dependencies=On` will force Conan to rebuild all the packaged during *every* configuration.
 This can be usefull for the offline builds against the Conan download cache.